 “We don’t want the Methodist legacy lost simply because the times are changing and our next generation is not Christian in the way that their parents and grandparents are,” he said.

-Prof Gribben also said there has been a resurgence of Wesley and Methodist scholarship since the formation of the Uniting Church, making most studies from earlier than the 1970s out-of-date and inaccurate.
+Prof Gribben also said there has been a resurgence of Wesley and Methodist scholarship since the formation of the Uniting Church, making many studies from earlier than the 1970s out-of-date and inaccurate.

 “We inherited a somewhat sentimental understanding of John and Charles Wesley,” Prof Gribben said.

-“We promoted John higher than he should have been because his brother, Charles, did a great deal more than write hymns.
-They split the missions and he was the organiser of all the other Methodist churches.
+“We promoted John higher than he should have been because his brother Charles, did a great deal more than write hymns.
+The brothers shared the oversight of the missions, John based in London, and Charles at first at Bristol, but they discussed all important decisions together

 “We have slowly collected Charles Wesley’s letters and realise that he was a distinct theologian from his brother, there’s things they differ on.”